matheus-pereira/elric/website/versioned_docs/version-27.1/ExpectAPI.md

 ### `expect.extend(matchers)`

-You can use `expect.extend` to add your own matchers to Jest.
+You can use `expect.extend` to add your own matchers to elric.
 For example, let's say that you're testing a number utility library and you're frequently asserting that numbers appear within particular ranges of other numbers.
 You could abstract that into a `toBeWithinRange` matcher:

 ```js
 expect.extend({